 Have you ever been to one of those cool speakeasy style bars?
 We went to one in Denver that had a bookstore front and a secret entrance.
 I loved how unique and mischievous it was.
 That’s how getting to the Great Head Trail in Acadia National Park felt.
 But, the views on this hike far exceeded the happiness any cocktail could bring – even in the most wonderfully moody setting.

-To enjoy the rewards of this trail, first you have to weave through the many tourists lounging on the extremely popular Sand Beach.
+To enjoy the rewards of the Great Head Trail, first you have to weave through the many tourists lounging on the extremely popular Sand Beach.
 Even on chillier days, this place is packed with people craving some beach time in the summer.
 Kids and adults alike scream as they brave the frigid water, then they lay on the short strip of sand hoping the sun will warm up their cold skin.
 Not the type of beach I’m used to from my childhood in Florida, but I must respect their dedication.

 Honestly, even if you aren’t typically a beach-goer, this spot is worth a visit.
 And if it happened to be void of people, you may even mistake it for paradise.
-The rocky, tree-lined cliffs give way to this small alcove with beautiful beige sand and a mild surf – much safer than the powerful waves found elsewhere on the island.
+The rocky, tree-lined cliffs give way to this small alcove with beautiful beige sand and a mild surf – much safer than the powerful waves found elsewhere on the island, or in Hawaii.

-Since we were seeking more peace and views, we opted for hiking the Great Head Trail instead of lounging with the masses.
+Since we were seeking more peace and views, we opted for hiking the Great Head Trail in Acadia National Park instead of lounging with the masses.
 So, we headed for the cliffs on the other side of the beach.

 After crunching through the sand in our hiking shoes for about a quarter mile, dodging clouds of sunscreen and laughing at all the kids having a blast, we arrived at some barely-noticeable stone stairs peeking through the trees.
 We may have missed them had another couple not emerged as we reached the end of the beach.

 We veered left at the top after climbing the stairs and enjoyed the change in temperature in the cool, lush forest.
-Eventually we took a right to stay on the trail and began to climb until the trail opened up to ocean views.
+Eventually we took a right to stay on the Great Head Trail and began to climb until the trail opened up to ocean views.
 The only thing separating us from the cold, crashing waves below us was about a 50-ft fall.

 There was a small lighthouse on Egg Rock Island, far off the coast in Frenchman Bay.
 At first, we thought the bell we were hearing was coming from that same small piece of land, but it was actually a buoy in the water below us.
 It let out a chime with each watery hill it ascended.
 That day its music was peaceful, but we wondered what kind of clanging mess it would play during a storm.

 We moved on around the small peninsula, back into the trees, before finding another overlook a few moments later.
-The trail went on like that for the remainder.
+The Great Head Trail went on like that for the remainder.
 The tree cover gave just enough respite from the sun before we were gawking at another amazing view.

 Each time we ventured out on the pink granite of the cliffside, we of course checked the water for whales, puffins and seals.
 But each time we thought we saw one, it was just the bobber of a lobster trap!